 Then there is the group of items which are not quite as typical but still very minor.
 Items that either a homeowner could fix themselves or pay someone else to do relatively inexpensively.
 Often these are things that are good to know about but do not need to be repaired in order to live safely in the home.

 Finally, there is the group of items which are out of the ordinary, could be big-ticket repairs, or are vital to making the home safe to live in.
 These are the things we are looking for.
 Normally there are very few of these (if any) that come up, but it is critical that we identify them and determine if it is something that is reasonable to ask the seller to repair, or something so major that it is a deal-breaker.
 In my experience, there are only a few deal-breakers: serious structural problems and extensive interior water damage (which typically goes hand in hand with structural issues), or completely non-functional systems come to mind.

 All this being said, I know it freaks buyers out when they get that loooong report from the inspector and leads them to panic and fear the worst.
 Don’t worry!!!
 This is normal, I promise.
-I will work with you to figure out what is *really* a problem and what is totally typical.
+We will work with you to figure out what is *really* a problem and what is totally typical.
 No house is perfect, especially if it is an older home.
 They all have issues, even if they are brand new.
-It’s my job to help you determine if those issues are serious and what to do about them.
-I promise I’ll do my absolute best to make sure you don’t buy a money pit. =)
+It’s our job to help you determine if those issues are serious and what to do about them.
+I promise we will do our absolute best to make sure you don’t buy a money pit. =)